aswinnnn/pyscan/README.md

 pyscan uses [OSV](https://osv.dev) as its database for now.
 There are plans to add a few more, given its feasible.

 pyscan doesn't make sure your code is safe from everything.
-Use all resources available to you like Dependabot, `pip-audit`, trivy and the likes.
+Use all resources available to you like [safety](https://pypi.org/project/safety/) Dependabot, [`pip-audit`](https://pypi.org/project/pip-audit/), trivy and the likes.

 ## 🐰 Todo